moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A string defining a human-readable label for the track.
 Examples might be "Overhead camera view" or "Deutscher Kommentar".
 Note that the {{JSON}} spec requires UTF-8 support by decoders.

 ### Render group {#rendergroup}
 An integer specifying a group of tracks which are designed to be rendered together.
-Tracks with the same group number SHOULD be rendered simultaneously and are designed to accompany one another.
+Tracks with the same group number SHOULD be rendered simultaneously, are usually time-aligned and are designed to accompany one another.
 A common example would be tying together audio and video tracks.

 ### Alternate group {#altgroup}
 An integer specifying a group of tracks which are alternate versions of one-another.
-Alternate tracks represent the same media content, but differ in their selection properties.Alternate tracks SHOULD have matching framerate {{framerate}} and media time sequences.
+Alternate tracks represent the same media content, but differ in their selection properties.
+Alternate tracks SHOULD have matching framerate {{framerate}} and media time sequences.
 A subscriber SHOULD only subscribe to one track from a set of tracks specifying the same alternate group number.
-A common example would be a video tracks of the same content offered in alternate bitrates.
+A common example would be a set video tracks of the same content offered in alternate bitrates.

 ### Dependencies {#dependencies}
 Certain tracks may depend on other tracks for decoding.
 Dependencies holds an array of track names {{trackname}} on which the current track is dependent.
 Since only the track name is signaled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.